Footnotes

 - Source: “KPMG 2022 U.S. CEO Outlook”

-It’s no secret: High inflation, the Russia-Ukraine war, energy market volatility, and supply chain disruptions are fueling the risk of a global financial downturn.
+It’s no secret: High inflation, geopolitical conflict, energy market volatility, and supply chain disruptions are fueling the risk of a global financial downturn.

 How?

-By thinking today about cost optimization within the finance function.
+By thinking today about cost optimization within the finance function, and leveraging AI tools to help generate efficiencies.
 Set clearly defined goals and individual assignments to help ensure accountability.
-All the while, continue supporting long-term strategies for future growth that align the company’s core value drivers with business process.
+Find ways AI can help solve challenges and create value, all while continuing to support long-term strategies for future growth that align the company’s core value drivers with business process.

 While developing an effective response to today’s economic challenges, CFOs can consider actions in two areas that can help support a leaner, more cost-efficient finance function without sacrificing capabilities.